Improved bounds for centered colorings: Introduction

 Low treedepth colorings are a central tool for designing parametrized algorithms in classes of bounded expansion.
-For example, Pilipczuk and Siebertz~\cite{PS19} showed that when $\calC$ is a class of graphs avoiding a fixed graph as a minor, then given graphs $H$ and~$G$ on $p$ and $n$ vertices, respectively, where $G$ is in $\calC$, it can be decided whether $H$ is a subgraph of $G$ in time $2^{\Oh(p\log p)}\cdot n^{\Oh(1)}$ and space $n^{\Oh(1)}$.
+For example, Pilipczuk and Siebertz~\cite{PS19} showed that when $\calC$ is a class of graphs avoiding a fixed minor, then it can be decided whether a given $p$-vertex graph $H$ is a subgraph of a given $n$-vertex graph $G$ in $\calC$ in time $2^{\Oh(p\log p)}\cdot n^{\Oh(1)}$ and space $n^{\Oh(1)}$.
 The algorithm witnessing this statement starts with a computation of a $p$-centered coloring of $G$ with $p^{\Oh(1)}$ colors, and for each $p$-tuple of colors it applies a procedure to solve this problem for graphs $G$ of treedepth at most $p$.
 The results of our paper imply a corresponding algorithm for the case where $\calC$ is a class of graphs avoiding a fixed graph as a \emph{topological} minor.

 The polynomial space complexity mentioned above is remarkable.
-Typically dynamic programming algorithms on tree decompositions use space exponential in the width of the decomposition and there are complexity-theoretical reasons to believe that without significant loss on time complexity, this cannot be avoided.
-On the other hand treedepth decompositions, sometimes called elimination trees, allow to devise algorithms using only polynomial space in the height of the decomposition, see a thorough study of this phenomenon by Pilipczuk and Wrochna in~\cite{PW18}.
+Typically dynamic programming algorithms on tree decompositions use space exponential in the width of the decomposition and there are complexity-theoretical reasons to believe that without significant increase in time complexity, this cannot be avoided.
+On the other hand treedepth decompositions, sometimes called elimination trees, allow to devise algorithms using only polynomial space in the height of the decomposition, see a thorough study of this phenomenon by Pilipczuk and Wrochna~\cite{PW18}.

 Clearly, the running times of algorithms based on $p$-centered colorings heavily depend on the number of colors used.
 A recent experimental work by O’Brien and Sullivan~\cite{BS17} points to the lack of efficient coloring procedures as the major bottleneck for applicability of these algorithms in practice.